valvas29/interactive-computer-graphics/README.md

 <img src="img/screenshot.jpg" width="100%">

-This repository includes my project for the lecture "interactive computer graphics".
+This repository includes my project for the lecture "interactive computer graphics" in 2021, my fourth semester at the Julius-Maximilians-Universität of Würzburg.
 It was created in collaboration with another student.

 # My contributions